electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/onepedaldriving/_index.md

     <figcaption><h4>Kinetic energy is converted to electric energy in the battery with regeneration.</h4></figcaption>
 </figure>

-Using the brake pedal for braking this way is, in most cases, slightly more efficient than one-pedal driving.
-That's why Audi wants their drivers to maximize the efficiency with coasting instead of automatic, reducing speed when you lift the foot of the throttle pedal.

 From an efficiency perspective, you should not use one-pedal driving.
 You only get approximately 80% of the kinetic energy the moving car has back to the battery when doing recuperation.
-(Assuming the traffic and road allow to coast), and using one-pedal driving will, for most drivers, mean you will end up doing more recuperation compared to using the brake pedal or letting the car automatically regenerate only when needed.
+Using one-pedal driving will, for most drivers, mean you will end up doing more recuperation compared to using the brake pedal or letting the car automatically regenerate only when needed.

+That's why Audi wants their drivers to maximize the efficiency with coasting instead of automatic, reducing speed when you lift the foot of the throttle pedal.

 Using one-pedal driving is also less comfortable since you need to have the foot on the pedal at a specific position to freeroll/coast to find the perfect position when no energy is going out of the battery and nothing is going in.